 - Beat in oil, then add in yogurt, sugar, and vanilla.
 Stir in carrots and crushed pineapple.

 - In a separate bowl, combine flour, spices, baking soda, and baking powder.

-- Add flour mixture and stir until combined.
+- Add dry mixture to wet mixture and stir until combined.

 - Stir in pineapple juice.